SMAA Implementation Example with Vireo RHI

 smaaBlendWeightPipeline = vireo->createGraphicPipeline(pipelineConfig);

-// La passe 3 a un format et un layout différents
+// Pass 3 has a different format and layout

-pipelineConfig.resources = smaaResources; // layout avec 3 bindings
+pipelineConfig.resources = smaaResources; // layout with 3 bindings

 pipelineConfig.fragmentShader = vireo->createShaderModule("shaders/smaa_neighborhood_blend.frag");